-When you're composing your message, you'll need to add a 'From' email address as well as a 'Reply-to' address.
+When you’re composing your message, you’ll need to add a ‘from’ email address as well as a ‘reply-to’ address.

-- In the same way mail servers scan the 'From' address, they scan the 'Reply-to' address.
-An address like firstname.lastname@example.org is associated with promotional communications and spam, so spam filters will likely block your email from downloading into the inbox; either rejecting it completely or sending it straight to the Spam/Junk folder.
+- In the same way mail servers scan the ‘from’ address, they scan the ‘reply-to’ address.
+An address like [email protected] is associated with promotional communications and spam, so spam filters will likely block your email from downloading into the inbox; either rejecting it completely or sending it straight to the Spam / Junk folder.

 - A no-reply email can be bad news for delivery rates in the long-term, and negatively affects your sending reputation with Gmail and other web-mail clients.
 It decreases your open rates and increases unsubscribes and complaints.

 - Using a no-reply email comes across as dismissive for those clients who do want to communicate.
-There’s a huge chance you’re missing out on great customer feedback and user comments that could improve your marketing efforts.
+There’s a huge chance you’re missing out on great customer feedback and user comments that could improve your communication / marketing efforts.